bbc/tams/docs/adr/0026-updated-webhook-events-and-filters.md

 * Good, because new Flows or Sources in a collection wouldn't require changes to the webhook registration
 * Neutral, because it requires an extra query to get the Source Collection IDs (Source's `collected_by` property) associated with the Flow's Source

-### Option 3: Make the event transformation updates requested by users
+### Option 4: Extend option 3 to add filtering of Flow Segment `get_urls`

-The webhook options could be extended with a `accept_get_urls` property that functions the same way as the query parameter on the segment access API endpoint.
+The webhook options is extended with a `accept_get_urls` property that functions the same way as the query parameter on the segment access API endpoint.
 This requires the event processing pipeline to transform the `segments` in the Flow Segment events by filtering the Flow Segment `get_urls` using the value set in `accept_get_urls`.

-A `segment_timerange_only` webhook option could be used to reduce the size of Flow Segment events by returning just a `timerange` rather than the `segments`.

 * Good, because it provides some control to webhook users of how much information is sent, which may help reduce transmission and processing costs.
-* Bad, because it requires additional processing in the event transmission pipeline to transform the events
+* Neutral, because it requires additional processing in the event transmission pipeline to transform the events that may be trivial or non-trivial depending on the implementation architecture.

 ## More Information